 - Cavalry/artillery units and leaders may not build bridges. - Bridges may not be built across creek hexsides. - A bridge may not be built between two hexes if one of the hexes contains an enemy unit (or units) with a combined Combat value of 5 or more.
 It may be built into a hex if the enemy unit(s) in that hex have a combined Combat value of less than 5.
 Entrenchments are not taken into account in determining the Combat value that prevents a bridge from being built.
 Exception: In SIV, a bridge may not be built between two hexes if one of the hexes contains an enemy unit (or units) with a combined Combat value of 3 or more.
-It may be built into a hex if the enemy unit(s) in that hex have a combined Combat value of 18 or more.
-It may be built between two hexes if one of the hexes contains an enemy unit (or units) with a combined Combat value of 3 or more.
+It may be built into a hex if the enemy unit(s) in that hex have a combined Combat value of 1 or more.
 It may be built into a hex if the enemy unit(s) in that hex have a combined Combat value of less than 3. - An eligible unit may attempt to build a maximum of one bridge per Recovery Phase, although it may attempt to build more than one bridge per game-even in the same hex. - A maximum of one infantry unit per hex may make a bridge-building attempt in Step 1 of each Recovery Phase. - A maximum of one bridge (of any kind) may be situated on each hexside at any time. - Units may not build bridges in rain turns.